Q: What is the IRB?

 A:The Office of Research Integrity recommends submitting research

-proposals one month prior to the date when a research would like to
+proposals one month prior to the date when a researcher would like to

 Projects should be submitted no later than 3:00 P.M. on the